The Daily Wire: Podcasts and radio

 In addition to its written content, the site produces several podcasts, including The Ben Shapiro Show, The Michael Knowles Show, The Matt Walsh Show, and The Andrew Klavan Show.

 The reach of The Ben Shapiro Show expanded in April 2018 when Westwood One began syndicating the podcast to radio.
 In January 2019, Westwood One expanded Shapiro's one-hour podcast-to-radio program, adding a nationally syndicated two-hour live radio show, for three hours of Ben Shapiro programming daily.
 As of March 2019, according to Westwood One, The Ben Shapiro Show is being carried by more than 200 stations, including in nine of the top ten markets.

-In 2020, The Daily Wire acquired the entirety of PragerU's content.
+In 2020, the Daily Wire acquired the entirety of PragerU's content.

-On election day 2020, activist and former Turning Point USA communications director Candace Owens announced that she would move to Nashville, Tennessee, and join The Daily Wire with her own show, Candace.
+On election day 2020, activist and former Turning Point USA communications director Candace Owens announced that she would move to Nashville, Tennessee, and join the Daily Wire with her own show, Candace.
 It premiered March 19, 2021.
 Its episodes air weekly and are filmed before a live studio audience.
 Notable guests include former president Donald Trump, UFC president Dana White, and U.S. Congressman Jim Jordan.

+In October 2021, the Daily Wire hired Allison Williams, who had resigned from ESPN because the company mandated that live-event staffers get the vaccine and she had decided against being vaccinated while trying to conceive another child.
+The Daily Wire advertised the hire as "sports without the woke", with a banner that said "did not comply".
+Williams said she would explore issues "that may be too taboo for other media outlets".
+Williams returned to sideline reporting with Fox Sports in August 2022.
+In February 2022 the Daily Wire started a sports show called Crain & Company.

-In March 2022, they started a new podcast called The Comments Section with Brett Cooper.
+In March 2022, they started a YouTube channel called The Comments Section with Brett Cooper.
+Following Cooper's departure from the company in December 2024, the show's producer, Reagan Rohrbach, who began filling in for Cooper when she was unavailable, took over as The Comments Sections new host.

-In 2022 DailyWire+ started airing The Jordan B. Peterson Podcast.
+In 2022, DailyWire+ started airing The Jordan B. Peterson Podcast.